ratelang/ratel/README.md

 The MPC program ABI and bytecode is meant to be passed to an MPC application that would execute the MPC program.

-For the near term, the MPC ABI can be parsed by an MPC application which will then execute the corresponding program.
+For the near term, the MPC program ast or source code can be parsed by an MPC application which will then execute the corresponding program.

-Eventually, assuming that an MPC framework would have a virtual machine, then the bytecode would be passed to that virtual machine.
+Eventually, assuming that an MPC framework would have a virtual machine, then the abi & bytecode would be passed to that virtual machine.

 ## Implementation
 In terms of implementation, the current goal is to extend the Ethereum's